 More snow means moose move to roads

-Alaska Moose Federation Director Don Dyer said "along the Parks Highway from Big Lake to Talkeetna I counted 40 moose."
-"It's tough for them to walk in the forest and the other areas, so they resort to walking on the roads," Dyer said.
+Alaska Moose Federation Director Don Dyer said, "along the Parks Highway from Big Lake to Talkeetna I counted 40 moose."
+He saw the animals while driving the 50-mile stretch of highway last week.

 Comments